azharizkita/azharizkita/README.md

 ## ⚡ Personal takes and fun facts

-- If you think there is limitation of JS capabilites, it is usually either "you haven’t figured stuff out yet" or "you haven’t figured stuff out yet".
+- If you think there is any limitation on JS capabilites, it is usually either "you haven’t figured stuff out yet" or "you haven’t figured stuff out yet".
 - Always put UX above anything.
 This sense is the only nice standing point you can get as a Front-end engineer.
 - You need a good DX In order to make a solid system.